Engineering

 Success By The Numbers

-Our 2022 graduates found success in employment or in graduate school within 6 months of graduation.
+Through the years, our graduates consistently find success in employment or graduate schools within six months of graduation.

-Percentage of 2022 SECCM graduates who landed their first job in a targeted industry, including: Engineering, defense, construction, manufacturing, technology or consulting.
+SECCM graduates land their first jobs in their targeted industries, such as engineering, defense, construction, manufacturing, technology, or consulting.

 Average Starting Salary